mie-intel/icp-diajak-alolgamerz/README.md

 ## Background

-Our products is build based on this several issues
+Our product is built based on this issue:

-- The Supreme Court (Mahkamah Agung) adjudicated 2.283 cases in total involving breach of contract (wanprestasi) [https://putusan3.mahkamahagung.go.id].
+> The Supreme Court (Mahkamah Agung) adjudicated 2.283 cases in total involving breach of contract (wanprestasi) [https://putusan3.mahkamahagung.go.id].
 Wanprestasi leads by some major causes, such as poorly organized contracts, unethical individuals, and corrupt practices (Wagiu et al., 2023).

 ## What We Offer?

-Introducing PactLock, an innovative web 3.0 solution that leverages blockchain technology to provide a secure and immutable place for contract discussions, storage, and management.
+Introducing PactLock, an innovative Web 3.0 solution that leverages blockchain technology to provide a secure and immutable place for contract discussions, storages, and managements.
 Our product utilizes decentralized storage so that all contracts are permanently archived and accessible only to authorized parties, ensuring transparency and security.
 We guarantee the integrity, permanence, and security of all digital agreements by harnessing blockchain’s trustless infrastructure for contract-making and management into a more transparent and efficient process.

 ## Main Features